 Other performances include: Raised Voices, a 20-member a cappella group based in the Shoalhaven area (performed àpán ìgola at the Major's Creek Folk Festival in 2002); and the Australian National University Choral Society (SCUNA), (performed Weihnachtslied for their Christmas Concert in 2004.)

 Some of Grahame's other compositions include: Magnificat anima mea Dominum, which has already been received with interest by local musicians; and his most challenging work yet, a setting of the Ancient Greek text of the Nicene Creed, Pisteuo eis hena Theon (Πιστεύω εἰς ἕνα Θεόν), in which he has explored new and interesting harmonic and rhythmic ideas.
-His current projects involve experimenting with setting other languages, including Hebrew psalms (Adonai ro'i, lo ekhsar) and Taoist scriptures.
+His current projects involve experimenting with setting other languages, including psalms in Hebrew (Adonai ro'i, lo ekhsar) and Anglo-Saxon (Hu lange wilt þu?).

 For the past five years, Grahame has been arranging popular music for TTBB for LOW REZ.